Like any other market, the insurance market comprises of sellers, buyers and middlemen.

 This may take the following form:

-(a) Price – By offering lower prices to products than rival companies, an insurer can reduce premiums cutting down on the following operation cost:
+(a) Price – By offering lower prices to products than rival companies, an insurer can reduce premiums by cutting down on the following operation cost:

 (i) Payment of losses